-We’ve already covered why the Pill can’t actually regulate your period, so this week, we’ll talk about how the Pill fails at getting to the root causes of acne, too.
+We’ve already covered why the Pill can’t actually regulate your period, so now we’ll talk about how the Pill fails at getting to the root causes of acne, too.

 One of the key culprits behind acne is hormones—specifically androgens, the most notable of which is testosterone.
 During puberty, the same fluctuating hormones that can cause what appears to be irregularity in an otherwise normal cycle, can also cause greater production of sebum, an oil produced by sebaceous glands in the skin.

 Excess sebum can trap dead skin cells and bacteria within pores, clogging them and leading to the production of acne.
 Because of the relationship between hormones and acne, many doctors are quick to turn to hormonal birth control in order to treat acne in teenage girls and young women.
-Birth control pills—particularly those that contain both hormones estrogen and progestin (a synthetic chemical similar to progesterone)—can lower the level of androgens in the body, which can help suppress some (though rarely all) of acne production.
+Birth control pills—particularly those that contain synthetic forms of the hormones estrogen and progesterone—can lower the level of androgens in the body, which can help suppress some (though rarely all) of acne production.

 Hormones exist in a delicate balance.
 Too much or too little of a particular hormone can cause tidal waves of changes in a woman’s reproductive system and overall health.
 And while testosterone is produced in much larger amounts in male bodies, women’s bodies (specifically ovaries) also produce small amounts of testosterone.
 An overabundance of testosterone can cause severe acne (among other issues), but the right amount of testosterone is vital to good reproductive and overall health.
 For example, testosterone in women plays a large role in sex drive, bone and muscle strength, mood, a sense of well-being, and even energy levels.
 And while birth control can depress testosterone levels, which may help improve acne (although it can only treat it, not cure it), it may also lead to a whole host of other issues.